 If your pregnant partner snores, waking the person up may be a good idea.
 According to CHEST, snoring is common in pregnant women but can cause fetal growth retardation.

 Women who’ve never snored before pregnancy suddenly do so because of hormonal changes and weight gain.
-Because snoring can cause sleep arousals and reduce sleep quality, it may be healthier for the mother and the baby if the mother woke up and adjusted herself to stop snoring.
+Because snoring can cause sleep arousal and reduce sleep quality, it may be healthier for the mother and the baby if the mother woke up and adjusted herself to stop snoring.

 Letting the pregnant woman snore through the night only means she will have hours upon hours of disturbed sleep.
 However, waking her up and reducing the snoring will help her get better rest.